-Ad Type Components Options Description Augmented Reality There are two ways to present AR ads: 1.
+Ad Type Components Options Description There are two ways to present AR ads: 1.
 Ads that use a marker in the real world, such as a QR code or an Al- learned concept like a "dog," to trigger the display of brand content.
-2. The ad can also place a brand object in the immediate real-world environment using the device camera.Ad Initiation or 'Trigger'Marker from databaseAd Initiation or 'Trigger'Marker from databaseMarker from database Marker from database An image, often printed, that a scanning system is programmed to recognize.
+2. The ad can also place a brand object in the immediate real-world environment using the device camera.
+Marker from database An image, often printed, that a scanning system is programmed to recognize.
 Examples of traditional markers are QR (Quick Response) codes or bar codes, but a clearly defined image, such as a specific outline of a dinosaur, may also be used.
 A marker can also be context like location.
 Artificial intelligence- driven recognition A generalized concept that an artificial intelligence (AI) system has been "taught" to recognize.
 For example, a brand may choose to associate a product or service with dogs.
 When the AI system on a device "sees" a dog using the device lens, the AI system can associate the familiar concept with the previously known concept of a "dog."
 The unknown visual of a dog that the AI system scans may be either an image of a dog or the three-dimensional animal.
 Once recognized, the system can trigger the display of brand content.
-Displayed brand content may be dynamically Display Not tracked to object Once triggered, the ad content that displays remains static on the screen regardless of what happens to the scanned marker or recognized object. generated based on data available in the given Tracked to object Once triggered, the ad content that displays moves on the screen along with the object that triggered the ad for as long as the object remains in view. environment (time, location, etc.) and may move with the scanned or recognized object (tracked to object).
-Displayed brand content may also be Content Static Any IAB Full Page display ad unit that, once triggered, offers content that doesn't change regardless of what data is available in the given environment.
+Display Not tracked to object Once triggered, the ad content that displays remains static on the screen regardless of what happens to the scanned marker or recognized object.
+Tracked to object Once triggered, the ad content that displays moves on the screen along with the object that triggered the ad for as long as the object remains in view.
+Static Any IAB Full Page display ad unit that, once triggered, offers content that doesn't change regardless of what data is available in the given environment.
 Dynamic Any IAB Full Page display ad unit that, once triggered, offers content that may change based on data that is available in the given environment.
 For example, time, location, weather, user data, or other data may be used to offer content that is unique to the given environment.